Tubular bells

 Tubular bells (also known as chimes) are musical instruments in the percussion family.
-Their sound resembles that of church bells, carillon, or a bell tower; the original tubular bells were made to duplicate the sound of church bells within an ensemble.
+Their sound resembles that of church bells, carillons, or a bell tower; the original tubular bells were made to duplicate the sound of church bells within an ensemble.
 Each bell is a metal tube, 30–38 mm in diameter, tuned by altering its length.
 Its standard range is C4–F5, though many professional instruments reach G5.
-Tubular bells are often replaced by studio chimes, which are a smaller and usually less expensive instrument.
+Tubular bells are often replaced by studio chimes, which are smaller and usually less expensive instruments.
 Studio chimes are similar in appearance to tubular bells, but each bell has a smaller diameter than the corresponding bell on tubular bells.

-Tubular bells are sometimes struck on the top edge of the tube with a rawhide- or plastic-headed hammer.
-Often, a sustain pedal will be attached to allow extended ringing of the bells.
-They can also be bowed at the bottom of the tube to produce a very loud, very high-pitched overtone.
+Tubular bells are usually struck on the top edges of the tubes with a rawhide- or plastic-headed hammer.
+A sustain pedal may be attached to the instrument to allow damping and un-damping of all the bells at once.
+Very loud high-pitched overtones can be produced by vibrating the bottoms of the tubes with a violin bow.

-The tubes used provide a purer tone than solid cylindrical chimes, such as those on a mark tree.
+The tubes provide a purer tone than solid cylindrical chimes, such as those on a mark tree.

-Chimes are often found in orchestral and concert band repertoire.
-It rarely plays melody, instead being used most often as a color to add to the ensemble sound.
-It does have solos occasionally, often depicting church bells.
+Chimes are often called for in orchestral and concert band repertoire.
+They rarely play melody, instead being used most often as a color to add to the ensemble sound; but chimes do occasionally have solos, particularly in imitation of church bells.

 In tubular bells, modes 4, 5, and 6 appear to determine the strike tone and have frequencies in the ratios 92:112:132, or 81:121:169, "which are close enough to the ratios 2:3:4 for the ear to consider them nearly harmonic and to use them as a basis for establishing a virtual pitch".
 The perceived "strike pitch" is thus an octave below the fourth mode (i.e., the missing "1" in the above series).

 Classical music

-Tubular bells first appeared between 1860 and 1870 in Paris.

-The Englishman John Harrington patented tubular bells made of bronze.
-Arthur Sullivan may have been the first composer to score for tubular bells in the orchestra, in 1886.

-In the early 20th century tubular bells were also incorporated into theater organs to produce effects.

-Tubular bells as a substitute for church bells were first used by Giuseppe Verdi in his operas Il trovatore (1853) and Un ballo in maschera (1859) and by Giacomo Puccini in Tosca (1900).
+Tubular bells were first used orchestrally by Giuseppe Verdi in his operas Rigoletto (1851), Il trovatore (1853) and Un ballo in maschera (1859).